kuhrusty/MorbadScorepad/CONTRIBUTING.md

 rumbling for the badlands, blowing wind for the highlands, etc.)

-I don't know that much about audio file formats, so I just went with whatever my phone's voice recorder used; the file sizes could probably be reduced.
+I don't know that much about audio file formats, so I just went with whatever my phone's voice recorder used; the sound quality could probably be improved *and* the file sizes could probably be reduced.

 ### Adding new skill cards